tunglambg131003/data_visualization_project_1/proposal.md

      - **Valence:** Indicates the emotional positivity of a track.
      - **Loudness, Speechiness, and Instrumentalness** as secondary features.

 3. **Statistical Analysis & Data Visualization**
+   - Segment songs into major genres (e.g., pop, hip-hop, rock, EDM) and examine whether audio features differ significantly in their contribution to success.
+   - Perform **time-series analysis** to observe whether key features such as tempo, valence, or danceability fluctuate over different periods.
+   - Identify whether certain features are more critical for **pop hits** compared to **rap hits** (e.g., do rap hits rely more on speechiness and lyrical content?).

+   - Examine whether the relationship between musical attributes and success has **remained stable or shifted over time** for each genre.
+   - Investigate whether certain trends, such as the rise of electronic production, have influenced hit song characteristics across multiple genres.

    - Conduct **descriptive statistics** (mean, median, standard deviation) to compare feature distributions between successful and less successful songs.
    - Generate **correlation matrices** to explore relationships between audio features and chart success.
    - Use **histograms and boxplots** to visualize key feature distributions.

    - Employ **machine learning classification models (e.g., logistic regression, decision trees)** to assess the predictive power of audio features on chart success.

-4. **Example Case Study: The Evolution of Taylor Swift’s Chart-Topping Songs**
+5. **Example Case Study: The Evolution of Taylor Swift’s Chart-Topping Songs**
    - Taylor Swift, a globally recognized artist, has consistently produced hits across multiple genres (country, pop, and alternative).
    - By analyzing the audio features of her most successful tracks (e.g., *Shake It Off*, *Blank Space*, *Anti-Hero*), we can investigate whether her musical attributes align with broader trends in hit songs.
    - A comparative study with her lower-charting songs will highlight whether any specific musical attributes contributed to their differing levels of success.